hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 </p>

-## Step 4: Create the Network Gateways to connect the booth Regions (In this scenario, EAST-US2 and CENTRAL-US)
+## Step 4: Create the Network Gateways to connect the both Regions (In this scenario, EAST-US2 and CENTRAL-US)

 Enabling geo-replication between managed instances and their VNets: (this reference can be found [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-auto-failover-group#enabling-geo-rCreeplication-between-managed-instances-and-their-vnets)